Riley Bidois

-Riley Bidois (born 12 March 2002) is a New Zealand professional footballer who plays as a forward for USL Championship club Loudoun United.
+Riley Bidois (born 12 March 2002) is a New Zealand professional footballer who plays as a forward for A-League Men club Wellington Phoenix on loan from USL Championship side Monterey Bay FC.

+Club Career

 Bidois joined the Wellington Phoenix Reserves in 2019 after he was spotted playing in the Western Springs U17 tournament where he was Golden Boot.
 Before that, Bidois played for Tauranga City in the NRFL Division 1 for two years.

 During 2020, Bidois also played for Lower Hutt City who were the Wellington Phoenix feeder club, that allowed the Phoenix team and players to play in the Central League portion of the New Zealand National League.
 He again played for Lower Hutt City in 2021 and was the league's second top goalscorer with 16 goals behind fellow Phoenix player George Ott.

 Bidois was first called up to the Wellington Phoenix first team in April 2021 after a number of injuries affected the first team.
 He made his debut, coming off the bench late in the second half of the Phoenix 5–0 loss to Central Coast Mariners.

 In February 2023 Bidois signed for Dandenong City in the NPL Victoria 2.

 On 16 February 2024, it was announced that Bidois signed for USL Championship side Loudoun United.
+Bidois was released by Loudoun following their 2025 season.

+In March 2026, Bidois signed with Monterey Bay FC for the USL Championship season.

+On 1 September 2026, Bidois returned to Wellington Phoenix on loan for the 2026–27 season.

+International Career

 In July 2024, Bidois was named to the New Zealand U-23 team for the 2024 Summer Olympics.

+Family and personal life

+Bidois is the older brother of Auckland FC player, Jonty Bidois.